Why Transfer Google Drive to Dropbox?

-Note: If you want to test it before registering, you could click on "Experience without signing up" option to get one temp account so you can test.
+Note: If you want to test it before registering, you could click on "Guest Access" option on homepage to get one temp account.

 Step 2.
-Log in MultCloud, click on "Add Clouds" to add Google Drive and Dropbox to MultCloud.
+Log in MultCloud, click on "Add Cloud" to add Google Drive and Dropbox to MultCloud.

 Step 3.
 Click on "Cloud Transfer" button, select Google Drive as the source, select Dropbox as the target.